chinmaywali/OpenCart-MannualTesting/README.md

 # OpenCart-Manual Testing
-The project is based on Agile project management using the JIRA tool to automate the Opencart website [demo.opencart.com](https://demo.opencart.com/).
+The project is based on Agile project management using the JIRA tool to test Opencart website [demo.opencart.com](https://demo.opencart.com/).
 The testing activities included designing and documenting test cases for different functionalities, executing test cases, and resolving identified issues.

 - **Methodology**: __Agile-Scrum methodology (Scrum framework)__